selkies-project/docker-nvidia-glx-desktop/README.md

 Xfce Desktop container designed for Kubernetes supporting OpenGL GLX and Vulkan for NVIDIA GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
 Spawns its own fully isolated X Server instead of using the host X server, therefore not requiring `/tmp/.X11-unix` host sockets or host configuration.

-Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) for an Xfce Desktop container which directly accesses NVIDIA (and unofficially Intel and AMD) GPUs without using an X11 Server and supports automatically falling back to software acceleration in the absence of GPUs (but with limited Vulkan support).
+Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) for an Xfce Desktop container which directly accesses NVIDIA (and unofficially Intel and AMD) GPUs without using an X11 Server, supports sharing a GPU with many containers, and automatically falling back to software acceleration in the absence of GPUs (but with limited graphics performance).

 **Read the [Troubleshooting](#troubleshooting) section first before raising an issue.
 Support is also available with the [Selkies Discord](https://discord.gg/wDNGDeSW5F).**